 Student work is collected in personal art portfolios.
 Growth in skill or mindset is assessed by self-reflection.
 While finished student work frequently is visually pleasing, the true value is in the process, not the visual perfection of a final product, therefore student reflection on their artistic process –– shared in writing, presentation, or discussion –– is my preferred assessment.

-I am committed to personal growth and don’t see teaching as something that can ever be mastered.
+I believe teaching can never be mastered and am committed to professional growth.
 I seek to constantly recognize my blind spots and seek opportunities to improve.
 To deepen my understanding of culture and its impact on teaching and learning, I intentionally read, travel, and take workshops to become aware of my positionality and decenter my personal experience as universal truth.
 To stay fresh with my technical skills, I regularly take art classes and workshops.
 To stay connected to the complex social and emotional experience of a learner, I reflect on and write about my own learning experiences.
 To center student voices, I routinely implement student evaluations to get feedback on the culture and climate of the classroom and make appropriate changes.

 I am committed to contributing to the profession by participating in committees at the school level, leading workshops at the district level, partnering with arts institutions at the local level, and presenting at conferences and publishing curriculum at the national level.

 After 18 years I still find teaching in the classroom to be an interesting intellectual and interpersonal challenge that is stimulating, important, and rewarding.
 As long as I continue to believe it to be so, I commit to do my best to support the arts in my community and the love of learning in my students.

 All images, writing, and presentations on this website are the protected property of Lindsay Johnson and may not be used without the written permission from Lindsay Johnson.